(This post contains affiliate links. You can read my full disclosure here.)

 It is a natural source of the powerful antioxidants lycopene, which helps improve skin texture and offer protection against premature aging, and beta-carotene, which helps prevent free-radical damage responsible for skin aging and the pigmentations like age spots or dark spots.
 The high levels of Trans-Retinoic Acid are delivered directly to the epidermis of the skin, which converts to Vitamin A to boost the skin’s natural healing process.
 The vitamin A, combined with the oil’s essential fatty acids, can help improve skin tone, texture, and pigmentation.
 While too much sun exposure can decrease collagen, vitamin C can help counteract this damage.
 The oil is deeply moisturizing and aids in removing redness and irritation.

-How to use: Mix 2 ml of rosehip oil with 2 drops of lavender essential oil and apply to face twice a day.
+Mix both oils and apply to face twice a day.
 Lavender essential oil moisturizes the skin deeply and soothes the skin.
 It has antibacterial and anti-inflammatory properties which help you to get rid of acne, boils, and rashes and removes the age spots or dark spots.
 It also helps you to get rid of dark circles and eye bags.
 Store the mixture in a dark colored glass bottle.

 3. Fades Scars